 The separation of assets and debts can be complex, especially if there is disagreement between the parties.
 Under Scots Law, assets are divided fairly, which usually means equally unless certain circumstances apply.
 We are here to help guide you through this calmly and make sure you make the right choices for you.

 Child Contact and Residence

 Child residence (sometimes referred to as child custody) and contact (sometimes referred to as access) are often the most contentious issues a separated or divorcing couple must agree on.
 In most circumstances, it is far better for the parents to reach an agreement out of the courts, rather than pursuing a lengthy legal battle that results in the court making decisions about the family’s future.

 Are you a step-parent who wishes to legalise the relationship with your partner’s child?
 Have you been working with an adoption agency and now been matched with a child for adoption?
 Are you looking to adopt a child from abroad?
-Whatever your situation, we are here to help you realise your dream of growing your family.
+Whatever your situation, our team of family law solicitors are here to help you realise your dream of growing your family.

 Surrogacy is when a woman carries and gives birth to a baby for someone who cannot have a child on their own.
 It is a notoriously complex area in terms of legalities.
 If you are considering surrogacy it is extremely important to get legal advice throughout.

 If a parent wants to move to another country or go on holiday with their children, whether within the UK or beyond, they must either get consent from the other parent (and any other person with parental rights or responsibilities) or obtain permission from the court via a specific issue order.